huggingface/transformers/README.md

 ### master version

-In some situations a fix has been applied to the bleeding edge of the code (`master`) and you can't wait for the new release to use it.
-In such situation you may want to install `transformers` directly from `master`, by doing the following:
+In some situations where a fix has been applied to the bleeding edge of the code (`master`) and you can't wait for the new release to use it you can install `transformers` directly from `master`, by doing the following:

 ```
 pip install git+https://github.com/huggingface/transformers